 I clapped and sobbed at the closing credits, partly with relief, more with pride.
 That’s MY boy!

 Eventually we dispersed, the mass fragmenting into each film’s little group, and then each group wandering off for its own private celebration.
 I made arrangements to have dinner with Charlie and Soraya, Alex and Haley, and three of Charlie’s former high school soccer teammates later in the day, and then to move on to a little party at Charlie and Soraya’s place.

 Dinner was great, of course, and it was a particular pleasure to meet up again with Charlie’s former soccer teammates, each of whom had been a regular in his room in the Scotts Valley condo.
-Two had graduated already, and one was working for the San Jose Earthquakes, continuing his soccer obsession.
 The boys all chipped in toward the meal, which I particularly appreciated in light of my recent retirement.
 Charlie liked the restaurant enough to get a job there a couple of weeks later.

 I asked Charlie how he had gotten into making videos.
 It was something I had been thinking about, because I’m pretty attentive as a person, let alone as a parent, and had not noticed it happening.